tellor-io/tellorutils/README.md

 # Github workflows

-This repo is used to automate jobs using github workflows.
+This repo is used to automate jobs using Github workflows.

 ## Structure

 ### Projects

 Create a folder for each project to house the scripts associated with them.
-For example, all the scripts associated with AMPL's utomated processes are in the AMPL folder.
+For example, all the scripts associated with AMPL's automated processes are in the AMPL folder.

 ### Scripts and languages
 The scripts use the ethers.js library to interact with the blockchain.
 This repo does not currently run using truffle.